tatdat2610/extensions-sales-rule-enhance/README.md

 # extensions-customer-pricing
-    This module allow sort Cart Price Rules by most saving
+    This module allows sort Cart Price Rules by most saving

 ## Installation
     Go to root folder and run command